Nak2/Eel/README.md

-# EEL - Easy Efficient Lua
+# EEL - Enhanced Execution Layer

-EEL (Easy Efficient Lua) is an addon designed to make Garry's Mod addon development a breeze.
+EEL (Enhanced Execution Layer) is an addon designed to make Garry's Mod addon development a breeze.
 With EEL, you can quickly run Lua commands, interact with entities, and automate repetitive tasks with ease.
 Whether you're a seasoned developer or just getting started.

 ## Execution and Returns